git4cook/cookbook/README.md

 AccessRecipe gets recipes and search by name.
 You can also get a copy of what's inside the database.
 Search java file is linked to the Search layout in the resources package.

-**Added a interface to AccessRecipe, changed access to the new database within AccessRecipe.
+**Iteration 2: Added a interface to AccessRecipe, changed access to the new database within AccessRecipe.**

 ## 3. Objects
 Object file for recipes.
 The structure of our recipes contains a name (for the title), directions (steps for the recipe), and tags.

-**Added an object for exceptions, myException and a tag object that contains a string.
+**Iteration 2: Added an object for exceptions, myException and a tag object that contains a string.
 Recipes now contain a list of tag objects.
 Interfaces for the recipe and tag were also made.**